 French seigneurialism was derived from medieval feudalism, the dominant political, social and economic system in Europe during the Middle Ages.
 Feudalism was a hierarchical system that organised communities so they could feed, supply and defend themselves.
 Though inherently unequal, feudalism bound the different classes of society together with a series of bonds or obligations.
 The lord allowed peasants or serfs to work his land; in return, the peasants handed over a proportion of their grain or produce to the lord.
 The lord also shared land with his knights, who helped the lord defend his realm.
 All classes contributed to the church with gifts and tithes, believing these would provide blessings from God.
 These feudal relationships provided medieval Europeans with enough stability and security to survive in small communities.

 Medieval feudalism as a whole system had died out in France by the 1500s.
 By the turn of the 18th century, France had a strengthening national government and a rapidly changing economy – yet remnants of feudalism lingered in many rural areas.
 This diluted form of feudalism, which historians now call seigneurialism, was chiefly economic and concerned only with ownership and tenure of the land.
 That some ideas and practices of medieval feudalism continued to exist within a growing capitalist economy was an anachronism.
 Yet seigneurialism was defended by the French nobility and the church – even by wealthy members of the bourgeoisie, who hoped one day to be seigneurs themselves.
-As the historian Jack Censer puts it, “French society was a kind of hybrid, neither entirely free of the feudal past nor entirely caught up in it”.
+As historian Jack Censer put it, “French society was a kind of hybrid, neither entirely free of the feudal past nor entirely caught up in it”.